 Ultimately, gamification can help create a more enjoyable and productive working environment for everyone involved.
 If gamification is taking place then how.fm can make the process much smoother.

 how.fm offers a variety of features to support gamification.
-Loaded with almost 30 different languages, the platform automatically translates texts, creates training templates and work instructions for you as well as being equipped with video capabilities.
-Allowing shop floor training to be done easily without any hassle or difficulty.
+Loaded with almost 30 different languages, using the platform, you can automatically translate texts, and create training templates and work instructions.
+And deliver them as a short video.
+It allows you to automate your shop floor training without any hassle or extra effort from your end.